letientai299/read-tmux2-productive-mouse-free-developement/README.md

 Start the docker image with a specified name, i.e. `ubuntu-tmux`, then use `docker start -i ubuntu-tmux` to resume to the container if we accidentally exit/stop it.

+### Vimwiki

+Note for the book is write in vimwiki syntax.